Skip to main content

 Figure \(\PageIndex{6}\): Comparison of resonance stabilization of carboxylic esters and thioesters

-Now we can explore the mechanism of CO2 release and acetyl-CoA production by E1.
+Now, we can explore the mechanism of CO2 release and acetyl-CoA production by E1.
 The carbon atom directly between the N and S in the thiamine ring has a reduced pKa, so it can be deprotonated to form a carbanion.
-The negative charge can't be stabilized by resonance but it is adjacent to the positively-charge N, which stabilizes it.
-This zwitterion is called a ylide, which is a net neutral species with a positive charge (usually on a N, P, or S) and a negative charge (usually on a C) on adjacent atoms.
+The negative charge can't be stabilized by resonance but is adjacent to the positively charged N, which does.
+This zwitterion is called a ylide, a net neutral species with a positive charge (usually on a N, P, or S) and a negative charge (usually on a C) on adjacent atoms.

 Figure \(\PageIndex{7}\) shows the reaction mechanism of E1.